-Symptom Possible Solution(s) Gate will not reverse when an obstruction is encountered.
+Symptom Possible Solution(s) Operator will not run, entrapment protection input(s) LED is ON. • The entrapment protection device has a fault or the wiring to it is shorted.
+Operator will not run, entrapment protection input(s) LED is Blinking. • The entrapment protection device is not connected or the wiring to it is open.
+Gate will not reverse when an obstruction is encountered.
 Check ERD setting.
 Make sure operator hub does not slip when gate encounters an obstruction.
 Gate opens a short distance, then stops and reverses.
 Check the reversing sensitivity.
-Disconnect the gate from the gate operator and check that the gate swings freely without any binding.
-Replace the circuit board.
+Disconnect gate from the gate operator and check that the gate swings freely without any binding.
+Continue troubleshooting or replace the circuit board.
 Gate opens but will not close.
 Check the input LEDs.
 Any ON will hold the gate open and indicates a problem with a keying device.
 Check the secondary safety devices.
 Any activated will hold the gate open and indicates a problem with the safety device.
 Check the loop detectors.
 Any activated can hold the gate open and indicates a problem with the loop detector or ground loop.
 Operator may be in a "soft shutdown."
 Activate any keying device to determine if operator returns to normal operation.
 If automatic close is desired, be sure SW-1, switch 4 is ON.
 Check motor as described on previous page.
 Gate closes but will not open.
 Operator may be in a "soft shutdown."
 Check input LEDs.
 If any are ON, momentarily disconnect, then re-connect the wire going to the respective terminal.
 Operator should open.
 Check to be sure that the operator is running in the proper direction.
 Turn power OFF, and then back ON.
 Activate a keying device.
 Operator should run in the open direction.
 If operator runs in the close direction, turn power OFF and change direction switch SW-1, switches 1 and/or 2.
 Go to above section if operator now opens but will not close.
 Be sure that the respective LED on the control board lights when the keying device connected to the respective terminal is activated.
 If LED does not light, momentarily place a jumper wire from terminal 1 to the input terminal being checked.
 If LED lights and gate opens, problem is with the keying device.
 If LED does not light, replace control board.
 Check motor as described on previous page.
 Gate starts to close, then reverses to open.
 Check that the reverse sensitivity is properly adjusted.
 Disconnect the gate from the operator and check that the gate operates freely without any binding.
 Check the loop detector LEDs and input LEDs.
 Any that flash ON will cause the gate to reverse.
 If a shadow loop is used, check for proper wiring.
 A mis-wired shadow loop detector will cause the gate to reverse.
-Replace the circuit board.
+Continue troubleshooting or replace the circuit board.
 Gate closes and then re-opens.
 Check for any input or loop detector LEDs that are ON.
-Check that the operator is running in the proper direction (see "gate closes but will not open" above).
+Check that operator is running in the proper direction (see "Gate closes but will not open" above).
 Alarm sounds for 5 minutes and then beeps once every 5 seconds.
 Operator will not run.
 Operator is in a "hard shutdown" condition.
 Reset switch must be activated to return operator to normal operation.
+Operator has intermit- tent functionality problems that vary. • The main terminal #3 250 mA power has been exceeded.
+Check total amp draw of connected device(s).

-7.3 Built-in Diagnostics
+6.3 Built-in Diagnostics